 Bathing Suit

 You'll spend much of your water park visit wearing a bathing suit, and for the sake of comfort, select a suit that fits correctly.
-For women, bikinis and one-piece bathing suits are typically acceptable at water parks -- but a bikini may not be practical unless it's in a sports cut.
+For women, bikinis and one-piece bathing suits are typically acceptable at water parks -- but a two-piece may not be practical unless it's in a sports cut.
 For men, shorts-style and brief-style suits are acceptable.
-On high-speed rides, you'll move quickly down the slide and hit the pool below with considerable force.
-Select a bathing suit that won't come off during the impact -- the last thing you want is an unfortunate wardrobe malfunction.
+On high-speed water rides, you'll move quickly down the slide and hit the pool below with considerable force.
+Select a swimsuit that won't come off during the impact -- the last thing you want is an unfortunate wardrobe malfunction.
 To confirm your choice of bathing suit adheres to the water park's dress code, check the park's website before your visit.

 General Park Attire